varnerlab/CHEME-1800-4800-Course-Repository-S23/labs/unit-2-labs/lab-7d/README.md

 \hat{x}_{i,k+1}=\frac{1}{a_{ii}}\bigl(b_{i}-\sum_{j=1,i}^{n}a_{ij}\hat{x}_{j,k}\bigr)\qquad{i=1,2,\cdots,n}
 $$

 In the Jacobi method, the estimate for all variables from the previous iteration is used, and we wait to update the solution until we have processed all $i=1,2,\cdots,n$ equations.
-We continue to iterate until the estimated solution does not change.
+We continue to iterate until the estimated solution stays the same.

 #### Gauss-Seidel method
 The Gauss-Seidel method __live updates__ the best estimate of $x_{i}$ _during_ the processing of equations $i=1,\cdots,n$: